Dating and relationship slang for ESL learners

 According to Kimberley, it’s the beauty and tranquility that she had experienced in Jamaica growing up that fashioned her into the artist she is today.
 Her inspiration, which she said stems from her home and her people, has allowed for entrancing pieces focused mainly on landscapes, portraits, and seascapes.
 From her days of sitting in front of the TV at the age of five and drawing cartoon characters that danced across the screen, her passion for the arts consistently remained.
 However, it was not until 2003, after she had completed a Bachelor of Science in Biology that she decided to devote herself completely to art.
 She then organised her first solo exhibition one year later and sold out her second show the following year.
 Not through with her artistic scope, she later enrolled in the School of Visual Arts in New York City, and it was there that she discovered a love for figurative drawing, painting, and sculpting.

 Kimberley’s work pretty much speaks for itself, which is evident in the detail of the aesthetic essence that is captured by her brushes and pencils, as well as the fact that since 2003 over 200 of her pieces have been sold to private art collectors both locally and internationally.
-The stories that are told by her artwork show that this artist leaves bits of herself in what she does – and it is this untarnished ardour that she has that makes the true enjoyment of her work so effortless.
+The stories that are told by her artwork show that this artist leaves bits of herself in what she does – and it is this untarnished ardor that she has that makes the true enjoyment of her work so effortless.

 SEZi’s performance may have been delayed but when she took the stage at Redbones, her voice and presence resonated with a wealth of emotion.
 And we have to admit – we became instantly enthralled.
-From the moment she stepped onto the stage she held the audience with an array of passionate words which were stringed with longing and emotion – creating and weaving stories that could speak to the soul.
+From the moment she stepped onto the stage she held the audience with an array of passionate words which were strung with longing and emotion – creating and weaving stories that could speak to the soul.
 Deep huh?
 We know, but not many local artists these days carry this level of conviction, so Stush is definitely excited to see what this new artist has in store for her future musical career.

 SEZi has been developing her craft in the Kingston underground music scene, performing with bands such as Protoje (who was actually at Redbones in support of her EP debut, along with Tami Chynn), Raging Fyah, No-Maddz, and others.
-The soulful songstress grew up in Port of Spain, Trinidad, but was born here in Jamaica – stating that she chose to launch her EP here as homage to her musical journey.
+The soulful songstress grew up in Port of Spain, Trinidad, but was born here in Jamaica – stating that she chose to launch her EP here as an homage to her musical journey.

-Her “Slow Burn” debut has each song reverberating with a heavy yearning, which captures the sentiments of the listeners and take them on an emotional trip of that moment when they were slayed by love.
+Her “Slow Burn” debut has each song reverberating with a heavy yearning, which captures the sentiments of the listeners and takes them on an emotional trip of that moment when they were slayed by love.
 The first song, “Say it Ain’t So” (a personal favourite), will have you rocking to the catchy reggae vibe that generates from the background beat, with her vocals complimenting the tune nicely.
 Each song that follows has a different feel – from soulful and haunting to fast-paced and pop-like – with her remaining true to her Island roots.

 SEZi is an artist who knows how to captivate her audience with conviction and emotion, and her live acoustic performance at Redbones was just that – captivating.
 This upcoming artist is definitely one to watch out for, and Stush cannot wait to hear more from this new Island gem!